Meshack12756/gmail-api-python-sender/README.md

-A Gmail API that utilises Python to understand Email Automation in systems.
+## A Gmail API that utilises Python to understand Email Automation in software systems.